Beyond Patches: Global-aware Autoregressive Model for Multimodal Few-Shot Font Generation: More Quantitative Experiments

 \subsection{Adaptation on G-Tok to Other FFG Methods}

 To verify the versatility of our G-Tok, we integrated it into VQ-Font by replacing its native VQ-VAE with our G-Tok while maintaining the original model architecture and configuration.
 The modified model, \textbf{VQ-Font (G)}, was trained on the Small dataset with G-Tok.
-Due to time constraints, we trained it for only 150k iterations, compared with the 500k iterations used in the original VQ-Font.
-As shown in Table~\ref{tab:quant_eval_gtok_adaptation}, even under shorter training, this simple replacement yields significant improvements across all metrics.
+As shown in \cref{tab:quant_eval_gtok_adaptation}, this simple replacement yields significant improvements across all metrics.
 Most notably, FID$\downarrow$ decreases by nearly 50\% (e.g., $35.25 \to 17.33$ on \textit{UFSC}) and Content Accuracy$\uparrow$ improves by approximately 9\% ($\sim87\% \to \sim96\%$).
-These substantial gains demonstrate that G-Tok's hybrid CNN-ViT architecture captures far richer structural and stylistic semantics than standard VQ-VAEs, serving as a robust plug-and-play enhancement for quantization-based FFG methods.
-Figure~\ref{fig:supple_vq_g_ufuc} illustrates that integrating G-Tok helps the model preserve coherent global structures for complex fonts and generate styles that better align with the target font, indicating a richer and more semantically stable global representation G-Tok than the original VQ-VAE.
+These substantial gains demonstrate that G-Tok's hybrid CNN-ViT architecture captures far richer structural and stylistic semantics than standard VQ-VAEs, serving as a robust plug-and-play enhancement for quantization-based FFG methods. \cref{fig:supple_vq_g_ufuc} illustrates that integrating G-Tok helps the model preserve coherent global structures for complex fonts and generate styles that better align with the target font, indicating a richer and more semantically stable global representation G-Tok than the original VQ-VAE.